dannguyen/smalldata_journalism/testpage.md

 title: test page
 ---

+* Will be replaced with the ToC, excluding the "Contents" header {:toc}

+# Things to test

+## Reference block

 {% reference_item John Doe http://example.com Title of the item %}
 This is an article about something